saberland/saber/website/pages/docs/node-apis.md

 - Type: `(this: SaberInstance, page: Page) => void`

-Invoked when a new page is added.
+Called when a new page is added.

 ```js
 exports.onCreatePage = function(page) {